Data protection information

 § 1 Collection of personal data when visiting our website, cookies

-• IP address
+- IP address

-• Date and time of the enquiry
+- Date and time of the request

-• Time zone difference to Greenwich Mean Time (GMT)
+- Time zone difference to Greenwich Mean Time (GMT)

-• Content of the request (specific page)
+- Content of the request (specific page)

-• Access status/HTTP status code
+- Access status/HTTP status code

-• Amount of data transferred in each case
+- Amount of data transferred in each case

-• Website from which the request originates
+- Website from which the request originates

-• Browser, language and its version
+- Browser, language, and version

-• Operating system and screen resolution
+- Operating system and screen resolution

 (3) Use of cookies:

-• Transient cookies (see b)
+- Transient cookies (see b)

-• Persistent cookies (see c).
+- Persistent cookies (see c).

 c) Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
-You can delete cookies manually at any time in your browser settings.
+You can manually delete cookies at any time in your browser settings.

 (4) If our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you of this in the respective offer.